 “Right then,” she announced, waving us to our places at the front of the classroom before skipping over to the piano, “let’s get started.”

 And that’s how we came to be onstage one cold February morning.
 The boys looked smart in dark pants, while the girls wore kilts, begged and borrowed for the occasion.
 Our white shirts shone in the spotlights.

-The accompanist sounded a single note, then Mrs. McShane raised her hands, and as she moved them we were guided, a capella, through the first stanza.
-She signaled a brief pause before the second verse began and Michael’s clear adolescent voice soared above our melody, plaintive and poignant, as the fair maid in the song died.
-When the music ended and the last note faded, there was complete silence.
-Then loud applause began and it continued as we left the stage and took our seats.
+The accompanist sounded a single note, then Mrs McShane raised her hands, and as she moved them, we were guided, a capella, through the first stanza.
+She signalled a brief pause before the second verse began, and Michael’s clear adolescent voice soared above our melody, plaintive and poignant, as the fair maid in the song died.
+When the music ended, and the last note faded, there was complete silence.
+Then loud applause began, and it continued as we left the stage and took our seats.

 Later, when Mrs McShane shared the adjudicator’s remarks, she could barely speak for the tears in her eyes and voice.
 We’d received top marks in every category, which pleased her, but she was most proud of the footnote commenting that we were the only Scarborough choir that could sing with a full Scottish accent.

 FOOTNOTE: Mrs McShane and I have reunited, and she recently shared the letter below.
 Apparently, we really were that good.